-One such example is Station.
-This web browser of the future was specifically designed for efficient work.
+Station is the global SaaS platform and the web browser of the future.
+It was specifically designed for efficient work.
 One single and elegant app to rule your other web applications.
 Based in Paris, Station was elected Product of the Year 2017 on Product Hunt.
 Additionally, the team graduated from the YCombinator W18 batch.
 The startup was noted for its innovative idea and product - a workstation unifying within a single interface all of the applications you use at work.

-What are the Biggest Threats to Your Productivity at the Workplace?
+Project idea: What are the Biggest Threats to Work Life Balance?

-Let's get into some statistics here.
 The average person spends 90,000 hours at work over a lifetime.
-While occasional breaks are great for the mind, excessive time waste leads to lost productivity, lower morale and decreased employee retention.
-Even employees who would otherwise be high performers can get caught in time-wasting traps.
-In fact, eighty-nine percent of employees waste at least some time at work every day.
+Eighty-nine percent of employees waste at least some time at work every day.
 Thirty-one percent waste about 30 minutes, but the top 10 percent waste three or more hours each day.
 That extrapolates to more than 15 hours per week of wasted productivity, shedding light on the immense costs associated with poor time management.

 So, what gets in the way of getting things done?
 The recent survey examined how employees wasted their time at work.
 Workers were asked how much time per day they spend on tasks such as communication, meetings, researching for information.
 As a result, activities related to contacting customers, partners or colleagues were the most time-consuming.

 On the other hand, a huge time-consuming practice is working with a lot of different applications.
 Did you ever ask yourself how much time you spend checking out all your web apps every day?
 Surely, it takes ages to check the required accounts during the working hours.
 In fact, an average office employee spends around 1,5 hours simply by checking his working accounts and adjusting his web tabs for work.